mattyams/arisutea-pcb-rgb/README.md

 - USB-C ESD rework.
 - Power LED...just because.
 - Updated JSON layout file for this particular keyboard.
+- Original mounting holes have been widened to allow for M2 standoffs to pass through the PCB to the FR4 plates linked below, so if you planned on using this in a different case other than the one provided or these plates....you might have a bad time.

 ![Arisutea](https://raw.githubusercontent.com/mattyams/arisutea-pcb/master/graphics/arisutea-pcb-bottom-3d.png)
 ![Arisutea-top](https://raw.githubusercontent.com/mattyams/arisutea-pcb/master/graphics/arisutea-pcb-top-3d.png)

 # Case Files for Ponoko

 Case files are updated to reflect changes to the full backspace on switch 59 and can be found in the hardware folder under [arisutea-case](https://github.com/mattyams/arisutea-pcb/tree/master/hardware/arisutea-case).
 The case I ordered with these changes just came in this week (3/6/2021) and it works very well with the changes I made to the full backspace and addition of the stablizer on the prototypes designed by CorruptedJef and robotictomato.
+There is now a "boxed" version of the case that I have made that is designed to work with some wrist rests that do not have the ortho shape.
+I have not tested this design fully but will be ordering the case soon from Ponoko.

 ![Ponoko-case-1](https://imgur.com/FcGVhWI.jpg)
 ![Ponoko-case-2](https://imgur.com/hdUOVdj.jpg)